pamir-sahak/Java_Cinema_Project/README.md

 case the project to crash.

-Disclaimer: this is just a hobby project for non-commercial use only none of these icons belongs to me I just found them throw the internet.
+Disclaimer: this is just a hobby project for non-commercial use only none of these icons or images belongs to me I just found them throw the internet.
+Data (names, emails, phone numbers) used is this application is just some dummy (sample) data.